Get started

 The option to use an exit node only displays if there's an available exit node in your tailnet.

 You can verify that your traffic is routed by another device by checking your public IP address using online tools.
-You should see the exit node's public IP rather than your local device's IP.
+You should see the exit node's public address rather than your local device's IP address.

-You can turn off routing through the exit node by selecting None from the exit node list.
+You can turn off routing through an exit node by selecting None from the Exit Node drop-down.

 Caveats